iVGeek/sticky-notes-app/README.md

 ## Launch

-Experience the convenience of the Super Sticky Notes App here: [Super Sticky Notes App](https://iVGeek.github.io/sticky-notes-app/)
+Experience the convenience of the Super Sticky Notes App here: https://ivgeek.github.io/sticky-notes-app/

 Elevate your organization game with JavaScript React.
 Let's dive in!